uvarc/rc-website/content/userinfo/faq/storage-faq.md

 - - -

 # Help!
 I deleted my files accidentally!
 What can I do?
-* For your home storage, the directory is `/home/.snapshots/<computing_id>` .
+* For your home storage, the directory is `/home/.snapshots` .
 Snapshots are created once per day.
+Find the date you wish to find the snapshot for and navigate to your computing id.
 * For GPFS _Research Project_ (leased) storage, the directory is `/gpfs/gpfs0/project/.snapshots`.
-For non-GPFS Research Project storage, the directory is `/project/.snapshot`.
 * Neither _Research Standard_ (leased) nor scratch storage is backed up in any way.

 # Why should I lease storage?